Difference Between Ticks and Fleas

 Main Differences Between Ticks And Fleas

-1. Ticks are parasites who feed on different or multiple hosts in their lifespan while Fleas feed on only one host throughout their lifespan.
+1. Ticks are parasites that feed on different or multiple hosts in their lifespan, while Fleas feed on only one host throughout their lifespan.

-2. Ticks can live from few weeks to 3 years while Fleas can live up to 100 days only that is 3 and half months.
+2. Ticks can live from a few weeks to 3 years, while Fleas can live up to 100 days, that is 3 and a half months.

-4. Ticks can survive in the near-freezing temperature however fleas cannot survive that low temperature.
+4. Ticks can survive in near-freezing temperatures, however, fleas cannot survive that low temperature.
 Although, both ticks and fleas prefer warm temperatures.

-5. Ticks can spread deadly diseases than Fleas.
-Indeed, Ticks are hard to kill than fleas.
+5. Ticks can spread more deadly diseases than Fleas.
+Indeed, Ticks are harder to kill than fleas.

 Difference Between Ticks and Fleas